bioinform/somaticseq/utilities/dockered_pipelines/bamSurgeon/singleThread/README.md

 * --split-bam Flag to split BAM file for tumor and normal
 * --clean-bam Flag to go through the BAM file and remove reads where more than 2 identical read names are present.
 This was necessary for some BAM files downloaded from TCGA.
 * --seed Random seed.
 Pick any integer.
-* --action The command preceding the run script created into /ABSOLUTE/PATH/TO/BamSurgeoned_SAMPLES/logs.
+* --action The command preceding the run script created into /ABSOLUTE/PATH/TO/BamSurgeoned_SAMPLES/logs. "qsub" is to submit the script in SGE system.
 Default = echo

 **What does that command do**